yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-use-annotation-trees-to-transform-linq-to-xml-trees-in-an-xslt-style.md

 ## <a name="effecting-the-transform"></a>Dönüşümü efekt

-Küçük bir işlev, `XForm`, orijinal, açıklamalı ağaç ' dan yeni bir dönüştürülmüş ağaç oluşturur.
+Küçük bir işlev `XForm` olan özgün, açıklamalı ağaç içinden yeni bir dönüştürülmüş ağaç oluşturur.

 İşlevin sahte kodu oldukça basittir: